craft-ai/craft-ai-client-python/README.md

 ### 5 - Compute the decision tree

-The agent has acquired a context history, we can now compute a decision tree from it!
+The agent has acquired a context history, we can now compute a model (in this case a decision tree) from it!
 A decision tree models the output, allowing us to estimate what the output would be in a given context.

-The decision tree is computed at a given timestamp, which means it will consider the context history from the creation of this agent up to this moment.
+The decision tree is computed at a given timestamp, which means it will consider the data from the creation of this agent up to this moment.
 Let's first try to compute the decision tree at midnight on July 26, 2016.

 ```python
 agent_id = "my_first_agent"